pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

 ### Overview

-The [Reference Pipeline][reference-pipeline] uses a public [config repo][ref-config-repo] with all secrets stored in our Concourse's Credhub.
+The [Reference Pipeline][reference-pipeline] uses a public [config repo][ref-config-repo] with all secrets stored in our Concourse's CredHub.

 The design considerations for this strategy as implemented are as follows: